Anti-submarine weapon: Mine

+Anti-submarine torpedo

 The early anti-submarine torpedoes were straight-running types and usually a group was fired in case the target manoeuvred.
-They can be divided into two main types, the heavyweight, fired from submarines, and the lightweight which are fired from ships, dropped from aircraft (both fixed wing and helicopters) and delivered by rocket.
+They can be divided into two main types, the heavyweight which are fired from submarines, and the lightweight which are fired from ships, dropped from aircraft (both fixed wing and helicopters) or delivered by rocket.
 Later ones used active/passive sonar homing and wire-guidance.
 Pattern running and wake homing torpedoes have also been developed.

 The first successful homing torpedo was introduced by Nazi Germany's Kriegsmarine for use by its U-boat arm against Allied shipping.
 After capturing several of these weapons, along with independent research, the United States introduced the FIDO air-dropped homing torpedo (also called the Mark 24 'mine' as a cover) in 1943.
 FIDO was designed to breach the steel pressure hull of a submarine but not necessarily cause a catastrophic implosion, forcing the now-crippled submarine to surface where the submarine and crew might possibly be captured.
 After World War II, homing torpedoes became one of the primary anti-submarine weapons, used by most of the world's naval powers.
 Aircraft continued to be a primary launching platform, including the newly available helicopter, though homing torpedoes can also be launched from surface ships or submarines.
 However, the torpedo's inherent limitations in speed of attack and detection by the target have led to the development of missile-borne anti-submarine weapons that can be delivered practically on top of the enemy submarine, such as ASROC.

 On ships the torpedoes are generally launched from a triple-barreled launcher by compressed air.
 These may be mounted on deck or below.
 On submarines torpedoes have been carried externally as well as internally.
 The latter have been launched in the past by stern tubes as well as by the more normal forward ones.

 Aircraft delivery platforms have included both unmanned helicopters, such as the US DASH, and manned ones such as British Westland Wasp.
 The helicopter may be solely a weapons carrier or it can have submarine detection capabilities.